Install Avast Free Antivirus

 In Windows Vista or 7, click Start button or press Windows Key on your keyboard to open Start menu.
 Then type "remove" into Start menu Search box and click Add or remove programs.
 If you have Windows XP installed, check instructions above.

-In Windows 8, open Settings Search using keyboard shortcut Windows Key+Q, type "uninstall" into Search box and then click Uninstall a program.
-Alternatively, use keyboard shortcut Windows Key+X to open the list of system tools and click Programs and Features.
+In Windows 8 and 8.1, open Settings Search using keyboard shortcut Windows Key+Q, type "uninstall" into Search box and then click Uninstall a program.
+Alternatively, use keyboard shortcut Windows Key+X to open Quick Links menu (a list of system tools) and click Programs and Features.

 Find the antivirus program you want to remove, right-click on it and then click Uninstall or Uninstall/Change (depending on the options your antivirus program provides).
 Then follow the uninstall wizard to remove the program.
 You probably have to restart your computer after this.
 You will also see Action Center flag icon with red cross in Taskbar Notification area, this is normal because you have temporarily no antivirus program installed.

-If not, go to avast!
-Free Antivirus download page and click Download button in the Free Antivirus column on the left.
+If not, go to Avast home page, click the large blue Go to download button on the left and then click Download button in the Free Antivirus column on the left.

 You will be taken to CNet's Download.com page.
 Click the green Download Now button.

 After downloading, launch the setup program if it did not start automatically.

 This is very important: In the Welcome to Avast dialog, clear both Yes, install Google Chrome as my default browser and Yes, install Google Toolbar for Internet Explorer check boxes.
 While neither of these products is bad, it is never recommended to add programs or toolbars that you do not require.

 Depending on what you already have installed on your PC, you might see only one of the Google product offers, or a Dropbox offer instead.
 In any case, clear the check box(es).